wtv3916/ta-visual-lib/README.md

   Need help here: [issue-895](https://github.com/gemini-testing/gemini/issues/895)

-**2. If you are behind the NTLM proxy, you could use the [robertdebock/docker-cntlm](https://hub.docker.com/r/robertdebock/docker-cntlm/) to create a sub proxy.
+**2. If you are behind the NTLM proxy**

+  You could use the [robertdebock/docker-cntlm](https://hub.docker.com/r/robertdebock/docker-cntlm/) to create a sub proxy.
 The proxy for docker container using, should be something like: 172.17.0.1:3128.
 Then config the proxy as above. **

 ## Samples